 People who are approved for heart transplant are placed on a waiting list that is managed by the United Network of Organ Sharing (UNOS).
 This non-profit organization matches organs to patients based on blood type, body weight and size, and health.

 How many times will I have follow-up appointments after heart transplant?

 Heart transplant is a lifelong commitment to regular follow-up care at UW Health.
 Patients and their support person(s) are required to stay in the Madison area for one to two weeks after discharge.
 Right after discharge, patients will have weekly heart biopsies, lab tests and clinic visits.
 Appointments will progress to every other week, followed by every four weeks, every six weeks, every three months and then every three to six months for life.

 How many medications do heart transplant recipients have to take?

-Heart transplant recipients take an average of 10 to 15 different medications daily.
-After the first year, some medications may be discontinued and others decreased.
+Heart transplant recipients take an average of 10 to 15 different medications every day.
+After the first year, some medications may be stopped and others decreased.
 Taking all medications as prescribed is extremely important.
-The transplant coordinators, pharmacists and staff nurses will educate you and your family on these medications so that you feel comfortable taking them before you go home.
+The transplant coordinators, pharmacists and staff nurses will teach patients and their support person(s) how to manage these medications so that everyone is comfortable before the patient goes home.

 If I am interested in your heart transplant program, what is my first step and what can I expect?

 Fill out an online form to Request Information About UW Health Transplant Programs or call (608) 263-1690 to talk with our heart failure/advanced heart disease/transplant cardiologists.
 Patients can also ask their local doctor to contact us to arrange a referral to our heart transplant program.